WestDRI/wgtm21/content/hpc2.md

 <!-- In this session, I will cover the program for today, answer any questions -->
 <!-- and share the afternoon exercises. -->

+### Part 1: morning materials

+1. Answer any questions.
+1. Go together through the challenges, do some exercises, and debug problems.

+### Part 2: afternoon materials

 1. Review the program for this afternoon: you have **1h15m** of videos to watch.
-1. Answer any questions.

 By the end of the day you should be familiar with: